gromacs/gromacs/docs/gmxapi/userguide/install.rst

     :class: warning

-    ``pip`` downloads a source distribution archive for gmxapi, then builds a "wheel" package for your GROMACS installation.
+    ``pip`` downloads a source distribution archive for gmxapi, then builds a "wheel" package for your |Gromacs| installation.
     This "wheel" normally gets cached, and will be used by any later attempt to ``pip install gmxapi`` instead of rebuilding.
-This is not what you want, if you upgrade GROMACS or if you want to install the Python package for a different GROMACS configuration (e.g. double-precision or different MPI option.)
+This is not what you want, if you upgrade |Gromacs| or if you want to install the Python package for a different |Gromacs| configuration (e.g. double-precision or different MPI option.)

     You can use ``--no-cache-dir`` to force rebuild of the package and its build dependencies.
 This may be slow, however, and you may want to use